HesselM/rpicross_notes/06-xc-opencv.md

     RPI~$ sudo nano /usr/local/lib/python3.7/site-packages/cv2/config.py
     ```

-    > Depending on the python version on the RPi and on the HOST, multiple configs need to be adjusts and might be named differently
+    > Depending on the python versions on the RPi and on the XCS, multiple configs might require adjustments.
+Also note that the config-names depend on the python versions and hence might differ from the above overview.

 1. Remove `/home/pi/rpi/rootfs` from the configs: